NotMoreToxic/NotMoreToxic/About me.md

 <ul>
 <li> 💼 Passionate about programming and business.<br></li>
 <li> 🌱 Currently mastering CSS and JavaScript, with plans to delve into GDScript and Python soon.</li>
-<li> 💻 Seeking collaborations on web development and game projects (if you want to colaborate with me, contact me).</li>
+<li> 💻 Seeking collaborations on web development and game projects.
+If you want to collaborate with me, feel free to contact me.</li>
 <li> 😄 Pronouns: He/Him</li>
 </ul>
 </div>